-Grooming is a process.
+Grooming is a process by which victims are lured.
 How does a trafficker do this?
-It is when you are befriended and trust begins to be built with you or sometimes with your family.
-The trafficker will take a special interest in you to create a relationship.
-You will generally find this to be a relationship as a boyfriend/girlfriend, as a mentor or as a friend.
+By befriended and building trust with you.
+A trafficker will take a special interest in you to create a relationship.
+This is generally in the form of a relationship as a boyfriend/girlfriend, as a mentor or as a friend.

 They tend to use secrecy, blame, gifts or threats of violence to keep you from telling somebody.
 They are doing this because they know if you tell someone what they are doing that they will no longer have power or control over you.

-- Has your girl or boy friend ever said, “If you loved me you’d do it?”
+- Have they ever said, “If you love me you’d do it?”

-- Has your girl or boy friend ever said “Everyone else is doing it?”
+- Have they ever said “Everyone else is doing it?”

 - Have you ever felt put down for your values or find your values being challenged?

-- Do you feel more isolated now that you are having this relationship?
+- Do you feel more isolated since being in this relationship?

 - Do they send or give you gifts or do things for you that may seem excessive?